Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Solving Open Quantum Dynamics with Q-Flow

-In general, $\rho$ is a complex-valued density matrix whose size grows exponentially with the number of particles.
-The density matrix $\rho$ is a generalization of the wave function in the Schr\"odinger equation, which can be viewed as an ensemble of wave functions.
-We note that Eq.~\ref{eq:open} is a complex-valued high-dimensional differential equation, which is challenging to be solved in general.
+Our work applies to open quantum systems with continuous degrees of freedom.
+Such systems include bosonic systems, which arise in a variety of contexts~\citep{cazalilla2011one,adesso2014continuous}.
+A bosonic particle, also known as a \emph{boson}, is a type of fundamental particle in quantum mechanics that has continuous degrees of freedom.
+Bosonic systems may be composed of multiple \textit{sites}, which are subsystems described by the particle number Hilbert space.

-In this work, we focus on bosonic open quantum dynamics with continuous degree of freedom, which arises in a variety of contexts~\citep{cazalilla2011one,adesso2014continuous}.
-A bosonic particle, also known as a \emph{boson}, is one kind of fundamental particle in quantum mechanics.
-A boson has continuous degrees of freedom, which could be more challenging to represent compared to discrete variable systems such as spin systems.
-In practice, one workaround is to truncate the infinite continuous degree of freedom to some large finite degree $K$.
-Regardless of the truncation effect, bosons at $M$ Wells still live in an exponentially-large-dimensional Hilbert space of size $M^K$, which is intractable to simulations in general.
+Simulating quantum systems with continuous variables introduces higher-dimensional complexity compared to those with discrete variables, such as spin systems.
+Even for a 1-site continuous variable system, there is infinite degree of freedom.
+In practice, one workaround is to truncate the infinite degree of freedom to some large finite degree $N$.
+Even with truncation, $k$ sites live in an exponentially-large-dimensional Hilbert space of size $N^k$, which is generally intractable to simulation.
+In contrast, our approach works with the infinite degree-of-freedom Hilbert space directly.